aizukanne/Physics/PHASE1_COMPLETION_REPORT.md

 ## Key Findings from Content Audit

 1. **Chapter READMEs:** 3/10 chapters have READMEs that follow the standardized template (Chapters 0, 1, and 2).
 2. **Content Files:**
-   - Chapter 1: 1/4 sections fully complete, 3/4 need enhancement
+   - Chapter 1: 4/4 sections fully complete
-   - Chapter 2: 0/9 sections fully complete, 9/9 need enhancement
+   - Chapter 2: 9/9 sections fully complete
 3. **Common Gaps:**
    - Practice problems are missing or incomplete in most sections
    - Common misconceptions sections are generally missing